A Brief History of the Institute of General Semantics

 In 2011, for budgetary savings and reasons of efficiency, the Institute board voted to suspend the publication of the General Semantics Bulletin and retain ETC: A Review of General Semantics as the Institute’s sole journal.
 The trustees also voted to relocate the IGS headquarters to Forest Hills, New York, where it is currently being managed by IGS President Martin H. Levinson and a small group of Institute trustees, à la the tenure and administration of William Exton, Jr., on a voluntary basis.
 Institute materials are being accommodated in New York City and at Wiley College in Marshall, Texas, and the IGS bookstore has relocated to Grand Valley State University in Allendale, Michigan.

-In the past two years, the IGS has published an updated reprint of Selections from Science and Sanity, four new books, and a new continuing education guide.
+In recent years, the IGS has published an updated reprint of Selections from Science and Sanity, several new books, and a new continuing education guide.
 The Institute representatives have also presented and/or exhibited at various academic conferences in the United States and abroad.
 And the IGS has continued to sponsor the Alfred Korzybski Memorial Lecture (AKML), a popular annual event begun in 1952 that is usually given in New York City (a long list of distinguished scholars in various fields working in a non-Aristotelian direction have spoken at the AKML—individuals such as R. Buckminster Fuller, Fritz Roethlisberger, Abraham Maslow, Gregory Bateson, and Jerome Bruner).

 But perhaps, the most important thing to note is, through savings on paying salaries and greatly reducing real estate costs, the IGS is now in sound financial shape.
 And that is very good news for it means that the IGS can keep on going forward, hopefully for at least another seventy-five years, developing and promoting the application of GS ideas and principles to bring about clearer thinking, peaceful interaction, and greater sanity in people’s lives.